Rudrant-Joshi/SkillOra/README.md

 # Skillora

-A unified developer platform where your coding activity — code you push, problems you solve, and contributions you make — automatically builds your public developer profile.
+A unified developer platform where your coding activity — code you push,problems you solve,and contributions you make — automatically builds your public developer profile.
 No separate "write your bio" step: the profile is *earned*, not authored.